benthevining/BenBot/README.md

-# libchess
+# BenBot

-A chess engine.
+A UCI chess engine.

 * Board representation and move generation is in `libchess/`
 * Evaluation and search is in `libbenbot/`
-* `ben-bot/` is the actual UCI engine executable
+* `ben-bot/` is the actual engine executable

 See each subdirectory's readme for details.